WeAreMomentum/library/README.md

 # Library
-Public library of scripts, stylesheets and assets for our (Webflow) websites.
+Public library of scripts and stylesheets for our (Webflow) websites.

 To use these files in a (Webflow) project, reference them via `https://wearemomentum.github.io/library/`.